 4 Includes refugees attending US resettlement appointments or awaiting departure to the US.
 Also includes refugees progressing their own third country resettlement.
-Not all refugees in this cohort are
+Not all refugees in this cohort are necessarily on a departure pathway.

 5 Refers to Failed Asylum Seeker(s) who are residing in the PNG community after being discharged from service provider's care due to long-term absence from allocated accomodation.